-ENG 101 Applied Communications I (Intermittently) 3 0 3 Prerequisites: None Corequisites: None This course is designed to enhance reading and writing skills for the workplace.
+ENG 101 Applied Communications I (Intermittently) 3 o 3

+This course is designed to enhance reading and writing skills for the workplace.
 Emphasis is placed on technical reading, job-related vocabulary, sentence writing, punctuation, and spelling.
 Upon completion, students should be able to identify main ideas with supporting details and produce mechanically correct short writings appropriate to the workplace.
 This is a diploma-level course.

-ENG 110 Freshman Composition (Intermittently) 3 0 3
+ENG 110 Freshman Composition (Intermittently)